 Take a look at this guide to using Gum Gun to repair your exhaust.

 Motorists with squeaky brakes and a free Saturday on their hands will enjoy the fiddly satisfaction of replacing their car’s brake pads – provided the problem is a simple squeak.
-Should your car wobble, jolt or veer to one side under braking, you’ll need to book yourself a slot with your friendly neighbourhood mechanic to get the problem sorted properly.
+Should your car wobble, jolt, or veer to one side under braking, you’ll need to book yourself a slot with your friendly neighbourhood mechanic to get the problem sorted properly.

-With the right equipment and minimum technical prowess however, changing your disc brake pads at home is wholly doable.
-To complete the job, you’ll need a jack, c-clamp and suitable spanner – not to mention the compatible new pads.
+With the right equipment and minimum technical prowess, however, changing your disc brake pads at home is wholly doable.
+To complete the job, you’ll need a jack, c-clamp, and suitable spanner – not to mention the compatible new pads.
 For a step-by-step guide to how to replace disc brake pads, click here.

 Punctures and blowouts are a bugbear for many drivers, and they can leave you stranded on the hard shoulder in just a few, hapless seconds.
 Luckily, there are a number of affordable ways to fix a flat before it completely ruins your day.

 Did you know that a lot of cars these days don’t come with spare tyres?
-Many luckless motorists only realise this when it’s too late.
+Many luckless motorists only realize this when it’s too late.
 And then there are those of us who don’t know how to change a tyre or don’t feel confident doing that at the roadside.
 Your best bet to get you back on the road quickly is a puncture repair product.
 Some kits are tricky to use, but Tyreweld emergency puncture repair kit is really easy and safe, repairing your tyre quickly so you can get to the nearest garage.